Wendell Chino

-Wendell Chino (December 25, 1923 - November 4, 1998), was best known as a leader of the Mescalero Apache nation for 40 years and was recognized for his forthright defense of Indian Rights.
-Chino fought for tribal sovereignty and improvement of the standard of living and develop tribal businesses.
-Some of these businesses included the Ski Apache, Inn of the Mountain Gods, and Casino Apache located in south central New Mexico.
-He is also known to have served as chair of National Congress of American Indians from 1950's - 1990's and an associate and pastor of the Mescalero Reformed Church for 4 years.
-Chino is one of few Indian leaders who was apart of the National Indian Council on Aging, Inc (NICOA).
+Wendell Chino (December 25, 1923 - November 4, 1998) was an Apache minister known for his defense of tribal sovereignty who served as the leader of the Mescalero Nation for over 40 years.
+An autocrat and staunch capitalist, Chino fought to improve the reservation's standard of living and foster economic self-sustainability.
+His policies developed many tribal-owned businesses, including the Ski Apache resort.
+He is also known to have served as chair of National Congress of American Indians and an associate pastor of the Mescalero Reformed Church for 4 years.

 Early life and education

-Wendell Chino was born on December 25, 1923 in Mescalero, New Mexico to the Mescalero Apache Nation as the fifth out of 11 children.
-Eleven previous years to his birth, Chino's parents were freed by the U.S Army as previous prisioners of war.
+Wendell Chino was born on December 25, 1923, in Mescalero, New Mexico, to the Mescalero Apache Nation as the fifth out of 11 children.
+Eleven previous years to his birth, Chino's parents were freed by the U.S Army as previous prisoners of war.
 Chino was mentioned in the annual report of the Board of Domestic Missions of 1939 when he was just 16 years old.
 This was highlighting Indian leadership and recognized him as "a school boy who is being trained to be a general helper at the mission and whom it is hoped will develop into a leader as he grows older."
 Not much else is known about his early child hood, but after attending the Indian school in Santa Fe, New Mexico, Chino continued his education at Central College in Pella, Iowa due to a grant from the Reformed Church.
 He then returned to Mescalero after his first year of college and was hired by Ten Haken as an assistant vacation Bible school teacher and to preach the Bible.
 He did not enjoy this and wanted to quit, however Ten Haken reminded him that Christ depends on Christian workers to resolve issues.
 He then proceeded to return to a Cook Christian Training School in Phoenix, Arizona.
 Following this, he attended Western Theological Seminary and graduated in 1951.

-Becoming an associate pastor and chair of Business Committee
+Pastoral and business career

 June of 1951, Chino was ordained and accepted to be an associate minister to Ten Haken.
 He continued to serve for a year as an associate to the Reverend Harvey Calsbeek when Haken left.
-During this time he had become more involved in tribal leadership where he was elected to join the tribe's Business Committee.
+During this time he had become more involved in tribal leadership where he was elected to join the tribe's business committee.
 This committee performed business affairs relating to the tribe.
-He became the chair of the Business Committee in 1955 where he resigned as a pastor.
+He became the chair of the business committee in 1955 where he resigned as a pastor.
 The tribe adopted a council form of government during his time as chair 1955 until 1965.